Neolamarckia

 Neolamarckia is a genus with one or two species of trees native to the Old World tropics.
 It has often been confused with other genera, particularly Nauclea and Neonauclea to such an extent that descriptions of Neolamarckia may state incorrectly that its fruit is a capsule.

 Description

-The inflorescenes are spherical, containing many small flowers.
+The inflorescences are spherical, containing many small flowers.
 The fruit is a drupe that sometimes separates into four sections.